 Each team consists of four dogs racing in each heat, plus up to two reserves.
 Reserves can be interchanged after each heat.
 There are between three and five heats to a race, and a team has to win a majority to win the race.

-Flyball encompasses jumping, catching, retrieving, competing and striving to please their owners.
+Flyball encompasses all things that dogs love to do - jumping, catching, retrieving, competing and striving to please their owners.
 Flyball is a sport in which any dog can participate, regardless of breed, shape or size.
 A sport which is very popular in the eastern states is now becoming well supported and followed here in South Australia.

-In 2017, South African judge, Braam Maritz will be officiating.Miniature Goats
+In 2018, South African judge, Willem Botha will be officiating.Miniature Goats

 The Australian Miniature goat breed has been in development for over ten years.
-The number of breeders and availability of stock has grown steadily over the years.
+The number of breeders and availability of stock has grown steadily over this time.

 The Australian Angora Goat Industry has been a stayer of producing valued Mohair, with the resurgence of imported genetics in the late 1980's to 90's and up to 2009 of the last African imports, the Mohair industry has performed well on the world market place for demand of Mohair type and quality.
 The present industry is at the maturing age of breeders and with a renewed interest in the Australia's green and clean mohair quality from overseas, mohair prices are holding steady with weaving and knitting types of Mohair.